akramtexas/my-blog-posts/README.md

 None whatsoever; simply bring a sense of curiosity and adventure :)

-To give you a sense of the variety you'll find around here, here's a random sampling of essay:
+To give you a sense of the variety you'll find around here, here's a random sampling of essays:

 - [Best Reactive Programming Books](http://programming-digressions.blogspot.com/2017/08/best-reactive-programming-books-this.html))
 - [Eventual Consistency can be a Good Thing](http://programming-digressions.blogspot.com/2017/08/eventual-consistency-can-be-good-thing.html)